Deon Anderson

-Deon Terry Anderson (born January 27, 1983) is a former American football fullback in the National Football League (NFL) for the Dallas Cowboys and Miami Dolphins.
-He was drafted in the sixth round of the 2007 NFL Draft by the Dallas Cowboys.
-He played college football at the University of Connecticut.
+Deon Terry Anderson (born January 27, 1983) is an American former professional football player who was a fullback who played in the National Football League (NFL) for the Dallas Cowboys.
+He was selected in the sixth round of the 2007 NFL draft by the Cowboys.
+He played college football at UConn.
+He was also a member of the Miami Dolphins.

-Early years
+Early life

 Anderson attended Portsmouth Abbey School, before he was expelled because of a campus incident.
 He transferred to Hope High School after his sophomore season, where he spent one year.
-He played football, basketball and was a track and field, honing his running skills under the legendary Hope High School track coach Thom Spann.
+He played football, basketball and track and field.

 He transferred after his junior season to Avon Old Farms Prep, where he spent 2 years and was a three-sport letterman.
-In football, he was a two-way payer, receiving All-New England and All-Conference honors as a linebacker.
+In football, he was a two-way player, receiving All-New England and All-Conference honors as a linebacker.
 He began wrestling as a senior and was named an All-American, winning the state and New England titles as a junior.